-It can be really difficult for business owners to start on a new website design, especially if the current one is “functional enough.”
-But this is your business, and you shouldn't settle for a site that’s just ok.
+Business owners may sometimes find it difficult to change their website's design with an entirely new one, especially if the current one is “functional enough.”
+But this is your business, and if you're asking clients not to settle for lesser products or services, than you shouldn't settle for less either.
 So how do we begin to chip away at it?
 We start with a conversation.

-I like to ask my clients about themselves: what do they like to do, what do they think is an important part of their personality, etc. Then I ask about their business and how their business ties into who they are.
-Once the conversation opens up, I have four standard questions I always ask:
+Consider asking your clients about themselves: what they like to do, what they think is an important part of their personality, what made them want to have their own business, etc. Then ask them about their business and how it ties into who they are.
+Once the conversation opens up, here are four standard questions you can ask:

 The better you know your client, the better chance you have at creating something that really resonates with them and their audience.

 Questions only serve you well when you are ready to hear the answers.
 Don’t waste this time you have with your client - you only get one shot to hear them for the first time.
-These are the things I listen for when I ask questions:
+These are the things you should listen for when asking questions:

-Try not to fill in the blanks for them, but gently guide them to reveal their answers.
-If they have trouble with a specific question, try re-structuring it in another way or go back to it at a later time.
+Try not to fill in the blanks for them, but gently guide them to reveal their own answers.
+If they have trouble with a specific question, try asking it a different way or come back to it at a later time.